ktor-doc-jp/ktor-doc-jp/pages/features/conditional-headers.md

     class: io.ktor.features.ConditionalHeaders
 ---

-ConditionalHeaders feature adds ability to avoid sending content if client already has same content.
-It does so by checking `ETag` or `LastModified` properties of the `Resource` or `FinalContent` being sent and comparing these properties to what client indicates it is having.
-If conditions allow it entire content is not sent and "304 Not Modified" response is sent instead.
+ConditionalHeaders feature adds the ability to avoid sending content if the client already has the same content.
+It does so by checking the `ETag` or `LastModified` properties of the `Resource` or `FinalContent` that are sent and comparing these properties to what client indicates it is having.
+If the conditions allow it, the entire content is not sent and a "304 Not Modified" response is sent instead.

 ```kotlin